Space Day 2025

 Cologne’s central event fully booked

-The event in Cologne on March 28 is already fully booked.
+The event in on March 28 is already fully booked.
 There, a former parcel center will be transformed into a space station.
-Children’s programs at the DLR_School_Labs will offer interactive experiences.
+Children’s programs at the will offer interactive experiences.
 Visitors will learn how robots explore planets and astronauts prepare for their missions.
 A 360-degree simulator will test fitness for .
 The ESA Astronaut Center is also involved.

 ‘Space Day’ – Germany-wide participation